Small Space Tips

 Frequently Asked Questions

-Q: What is the #1 mistake people make with hanging organizers?
+Q: What’s the #1 way people ruin these organizers?

-Q: Are velvet hangers worth buying alongside these organizers?
+Q: Are velvet hangers actually worth the hype?

-Q: How do I organize a closet shared with a partner?
+Q: How do I handle a closet I have to share with a partner?

 Final Verdict & Your Next Move